nonomal/librespeed_speedtest/doc.md

 Server side, you'll need:

 * Apache 2 (nginx and IIS also supported).
 A fast internet connection is required (possibly gigabit), and the web server must accept large POST requests (up to 20MB)
-* PHP 5.4 or newer, a 64-bit version is strongly recommended
+* PHP 5.4 or newer (8.0 required for ISP and distance detection), a 64-bit version is strongly recommended
 * OpenSSL and its PHP module (this is usually installed automatically by most distros)
 * If you want to store test results (telemetry), one of the following:
   * MySQL/MariaDB and its PHP PDO module